azsk/ADOScanner-docs/11-SDL based local scan/Readme.md

 ----------------------------------------------
 ## Compliance visibility

-The AzSK.ADO Monitoring Solution is deployed to a Log Analytics workspace that can be used for monitoring and generating a dashboard for security monitoring.
+The AzSK.ADO Monitoring Solution is deployed to a Log Analytics workspace that can be used for monitoring and generating a dashboard for compliance visibility and security monitoring.

 ### Deploy the AzSK.ADO Monitoring Solution